Land more interviews with our FREE tools. Click To Get Your Free Resume Score

 Ok, it was pretty aggressive.
 But she wrote me back an hour later and pushed me through to the next round!
 Mission accomplished.

-The moral of the story here is, don't give up if you get a “No.” Try to identify why you were turned down and then send a note to hiring manager addressing those items (feel free to copy mine!).
+The moral of the story here is, don't give up if you get a “No.” Try to identify why you were turned down and then send a note to the hiring manager addressing those items (feel free to copy mine!).

 Now, What Are You Waiting For?